sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 This clean assumption breaks when considering multiple basic blocks.
 If `x` is assigned to in two different predecessors of the block we are currently processing, looking up the value number for any assignment involving `x` on the right hand side becomes impossible!

-Global value numbering sidesteps this difficulty by requiring that the input source code first be transformed to _static single assignment (SSA) form_.
+Global value numbering sidesteps this difficulty by requiring that the input source code first be transformed to _static single assignment (SSA)_ form.
 In SSA, every variable name can only be assigned to once.
 Reassignments to the same variable in the original code are translated to assignments to new variable names.
 Because reassignments often take place in different control flow branches (to actually have the branches be useful!), SSA form needs a way to recombine different names back into a final variable.
 SSA form relies on a special additional instruction, canonically called `phi` nodes (evocative of `if`, backward) to combine variables from diverging control flow back into a single variable. `phi` instructions take as arguments a list of renamed variables, and assign one of the variables into a new assignment based on which control flow block was actually taken.

+We followed a standard algorithm

 For example, consider the following Bril code: